 How do I change my major?

 You can change your major by filling out a Change of Major/Minor form and submitting it to the Registrar's Office through your Chapman email account.
-Some programs require the signature of the department chair - signed forms should be submitted to the Registrar's Office via fax, mail or in person.
-Once you have submitted a form, you should go to the department and request a faculty advisor.
+Major changes require the signature of the department chair - signed forms should be submitted to the Registrar's Office via fax, mail or in person.
+Once you have submitted a form for your correct catalog year (year you entered Chapman), you should go to the department and request a program advisor.

 What is a minor?
 Do I have to declare one?

 A minor is a concentrated area of study in a department and lets a student develop a secondary area of knowledge in a subject related to a chosen major or personal interests.
 Most minors require 18-24 credits, and are offered by almost every department.
-Although a minor is not required for graduation, it's important to note that the completion of a declared minor will waive the Inter/Multidisciplinary Cluster under the 07/08 GE program.
+Although a minor is not required for graduation, it's important to note that the completion of a declared minor will waive the Inter/Multidisciplinary Cluster under the GE program.
 For more information on how to fit a minor into your program of study, see an advisor.
+You can declare a minor by fillng out a Change of Major/Minor form and submitting it to the Registrar's Office through your Chapman email account.

 How do I transfer courses from another college to Chapman?

 Chapman has articulated courses with a number of schools across the country.
-If you plan to take a GE or major course at another institution, it is highly recommended that you consult the articulation agreements on WebAdvisor and/or an academic advisor prior to enrolling.
+If you plan to take a GE or major course at another institution, you should confirm transfer credit equivalency here and/or consult an academic advisor prior to enrolling.
 Once you complete the course and a grade is posted, you must send an official copy of your transcripts to the Registrar's Office.

 Some of my transfer courses show up as 0TR/1TR/3TR on my program evaluation.
 What does this mean?